podgorskiy/DeepLearningServerSetup/README.md

     sudo update-alternatives --config python

-Similar for pip:

-    sudo install python3-pip
-    sudo update-alternatives --install /usr/bin/pip pip /usr/bin/pip3 10

 ## Installing some frequently used python packages
-I preffer to install frequently used packages globally with pip using sudo.
-It is not recommended, but to use sudo with pip, but if make a rule, to never install python packages with apt, that works fine.
+I prefer to install frequently used packages globally with pip using sudo.
+It is not recommended using sudo with pip, but if adhere to a rule to never install python packages with apt, that works fine.
 This way, all main packages will be immidiatly available for a new user, and disk space in home directory will not be wasted.

 Some packages that make sence to install globally: